-As reported in our Comprehensive Form 10-K, we conducted a review of our historical revenue recognition practices in accordance with SOP 97-2 and related accounting pronouncements, including performing additional analysis associated with the establishment of VSOE and whether we were able to determine the fair value of an undelivered element within a multiple-element arrangement.
-When VSOE does not exist for all delivered elements of an arrangement, SOP 97-2, as modified by SOP 98-9, Modification of SOP 97-2, Software Revenue Recognition with Respect to Certain Transactions, requires revenue to be recognized under the Residual Method.
+When VSOE does not exist for all delivered elements of an arrangement, we recognized revenue under the Residual Method.
 In essence, the value of our products is derived by ascertaining the fair value of all undelivered elements (i.e., PCS and other services) and subtracting the value of the undelivered elements from the total arrangement value.
 If the fair value of all undelivered elements cannot be determined, revenue recognition is deferred for all elements, including delivered elements, until all elements are delivered.
 However, if the only undelivered element is PCS, the entire arrangement fee is recognized ratably over the PCS period.

-As we disclosed in our Comprehensive Form 10-K, we determined that for many of the arrangements we examined in previously reported periods, we were unable to determine the fair value of all or some of the elements within the multiple-element arrangement, as required by SOP 97-2.
+As we have previously disclosed, we determined that for many of the arrangements we examined in previously reported periods (including periods included in this report), we were unable to determine the fair value of all or some of the elements within the multiple-element arrangement, as required by accounting guidance for revenue recognition.
 Further, for certain transactions occurring during periods reported herein, we were similarly unable to determine the fair value of all or some of the elements.